Did you know that an estimated $4 – $7 billion in matching gift funds goes unclaimed per year?

 These gifts will be facilitated by the settings you input (like whether or not unverified offline donations show up in your fundraising thermometer).
 To read more about enabling matching donations and configuring your offline donation settings, log in to your Qgiv account and check out this article.

-To offer matching gift searchability within your Qgiv online donation form, we recommend embedding the Double the Donation or HEPdata tool.
+To offer matching gift searchability within your Qgiv online donation form, you can simply toggle on the matching gifts tools.
+From there, you can switch from Cyber Grants to Double the Donation or HEPdata.
 This way, your donors can quickly look up if they’re eligible themselves, as well as get all the necessary information on how to submit a matching gift form, when the deadline is, and more.

 If you’re not sure whether matching gifts are a worthwhile investment or you’re still curious about the best matching gift database company to partner with, here are some additional resources to supplement your research: